HISE Docs

 });

-// Use this to store the time of the note on
+// Use this to store the time and pitch factor of a note

 const var f1 = Engine.createFixObjectFactory({